 - What is your planned heap memory allocation?
-The max heap default allocation for an EP is 4 GB and web console is 2 GB, but to increase performance in a high availability environment, the allocation can be set to 8 GB for an EP and 4 GB for the web console.
+The max heap default allocation for an EP is 4 GB and web server is 2 GB, but to increase performance in a high availability environment, the allocation can be set to 8 GB for an EP and 4 GB for the web server.

 - How many EPs are you going to install?
 For more information, see Event processors.

 - Which EP are you going to start first?
 The EP that is started first becomes the controller EP.
 For more information, see Controller event processor.